ParrotSec/documentation/docs/getting-started/create-boot-device.md

 ## How to create a Parrot USB drives

-To create a Parrot bootable device you need a USB drive of at least 4gb for the security edition or 2gb for the home edition
+To create a Parrot bootable device you need a USB drive of at least 4gb for the Security edition or 2gb for the Home edition

 ## __Etcher__

 Our official ISO Writing Tool is [Etcher - www.etcher.io](https://www.etcher.io).

-It works on GNU/Linux, Mac OS and Windows, it does one thing and it does it well.
+It works on GNU/Linux, Mac OS and Windows.
 We **highly** suggest Etcher over all other methods.

 ![Etcher](../img/etcher.png)